-Turnabout is fair play, after all.
+Turnabout is fair play, after all, job seekers say.
 Why should candidates treat recruiters and hiring managers with respect when they haven’t been treated with respect for years?
 Well, employers and candidates should always treat each other respectfully.

 Many recruiters were learning the hard way that their years of assuming that candidates would always be available were over and that people who were job searching had the upper hand.
 Post-coronavirus, this remains to be seen how this trend will unfold.